usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 ### 2.3.
 How to Use this Suite of SPs

 The business model, marketplace, and the composition of the way identity services are delivered has drastically changed since the first version of SP 800-63 was released.
 Notably, CSPs can be componentized and composed of multiple independently operated and owned business entities.
 In addition, there is a significant benefit to the use of strong authenticators even if no identity proofing is required.
 Therefore, a suite of SPs under the 800-63 moniker has been created to facilitate these new models and make it easy to access the specific requirements for the function an entity may serve under the overall digital authentication model.
 Each document stands alone.
-However, it is expected that all CSPs, even componentized, will be required to meet the requirements in [SP 800-63A](sp800-63a.html) and [SP 800-63B](sp800-63b.html).
-If the CSP also participates in an identity federation, which is generally preferred over use of an RP acting as its own CSP, meeting the requirements of [SP 800-63C](sp800-63c.html) also applies.
+However, it is expected that all CSPs, even componentized, will be required to meet the requirements in [[SP 800-63A]](sp800-63a.html) and [[SP 800-63B]](sp800-63b.html).
+If the CSP also participates in an identity federation, which is generally preferred over use of an RP acting as its own CSP, meeting the requirements of [[SP 800-63C]](sp800-63c.html) also applies.

 ### 2.4.
 Relationship to Other Standards and Guidelines